 We promote Jesus Christ’s truth about right to life issues by educating, empowering, and motivating people to stand for life from conception to natural death.
 We sell roses on Mother’s Day, participate in the Greater St. Louis Life Chain and sell Christmas cards which directly support pro-life organizations such as Birthright and Our Lady’s Inn.
 On Wednesdays after the 8:00 a.m.
 Mass there is a rosary for pro-life intentions.
 We welcome any new ideas for ways to support this important cause.

 Contact: Rectory Office at 726-1221

 This group is in formation.
 Watch the bulletin for date and time of a formation meeting where we will share ideas and thoughts about the mission of this group.
 Please call the Parish Office or Donna Topping if interested.

 Contact:Parish Office at 726-1221 or Donna Topping at 265-9864

 2nd Tuesday Lunch Bunch

-We are a fun, social, multi-ae group who meet on the 2nd Tuesday each month in the parish hall at 12:45 p.m.
+We are a fun, social, multi-aged group who meet on the 2nd Tuesday each month in the Parish Hall at 12:45 pm.
 It is a gathering of fun and friendship.
 We share a delicious meal, play games, and catch up with our friends.
 All members of the parish are welcome.
 Bring a friend and meet new people.
-Reservations are made by calling 314-726-1221.
+Reservations are made by calling the Parish Office at (314) 726-1221.
 Help making the luncheon happen is welcome.